The best Catalan Christmas carols

 Fum, fum, fum (El 25 de desembre).
 So continuing with the shepherds carols, the most famous of them all is documented by folklorist Joan Amades as original from the 1500 or 1600’s and it even has an English version of the song, created by Alice Parker and Robert Shaw in 1953.
 The word “Fum” that is repeated after each verse seems to evoke the smoke (“fum” in Catalan) from a fireplace or bonfire around which the story of the birth of Jesus is explained to a group of shepherds, while some other believe it is an onomatopoeia reminiscent of some musical instrument sound.
 And we would believe it if we stuck to the first two and the final parts of the song.
 However… the central part of it might not be too appropriate for a kids Christmas song, and that’s why some people indicate that “fum” actually refers to something else.

-So are you curious to see how irreverent Catalan Christmas carols can get to be?
-Share this post using the buttons below to discover more about the dark side of Fum Fum Fum:
+AND BONUS!
+Are you curious to see how irreverent Catalan Christmas carols can get to be?
+Learn more about the dark side of Fum Fum Fum:

 (NOTE: If you are very devoted and are likely to be offended by not very respectful words do not continue reading).